Barbara Jane Erickson London

 Assigned bases: New Castle Army Air Base (Wilmington, Del.) and Long Beach Army Air Base (Calif.)

 Barbara Jane Erickson, known as B.J. to the other Originals and the WASP under her command in the squadron at Long Beach, was born July 1, 1920 in Seattle, Washington.
-She learned to fly floatplanes through the CPT program at the University of Washington where she was a student in 1939.
+She learned to fly floatplanes through the CPT program at the University of Washington where she was a student in 1939 where she was 1 of 4 women in a class of 40.
 She soloed in a Taylorcraft Seaplane at Lake Union, Seattle, that year and earned her private pilot’s license in 1940.

 After acquiring her private, commercial and instrument ratings, as well as her flight instructor’s certificate, Barbara returned to Lake Union as an instructor for the University of Washington flight school.
 There, in the same program from which she graduated, she taught other young students how to fly.